Vegan Parmesan Cheese

 - Store in the fridge or freezer.
 Store the finished product in an airtight container in the fridge for up to a month.
 It can be frozen for up to 3 months.

 - Sprinkle over your favourite pasta dish.
-It also goes well over this lentil pasta sauce or any pesto pasta.
+It also goes well over these vegan lentil meatballs, lentil pasta sauce, vegan bolognese or vegan marinara.

 - Sprinkle it over roasted veggies like broccoli, cauliflower or potato.